luchanos/FeverCodeChallengeLuchanos/README.md

 For production development please use settings from [docker-compose-ci.yaml](docker-compose-local.yaml) file (change it if necessary).

 - Run ```make run``` and wait until all containers started.

+# Tests

+For local testing in this project we don't use mocks of request to the database.
+We use containers - it let us check integrations between life-important components.
+This attitude good recommended itself in big projects with complex business logic in case of decreasing bugs appearance level.
+After building CI/CD pipeline it's possible use docker-in-docker attitude to run it on server side as a part of pipeline.

+For running local tests:
+- Run `make local_up` and wait until all containers started.
+- Run tests in project via IDE or in terminal by `pytest run` (make sure all requirement dependencies had been installed previously).
+- On the first time running it should fail, because we need to change alembic database to the test url (check credentials in [docker-compose-local.yaml](docker-compose-local.yaml)).
+- Rerun tests.
+If it's failed again because of database structure you can run migrations manually as mentioned above but with test database credentials.

+# FindedErrors

+Due to author's experience in checking [reference instance](https://app.swaggerhub.com/apis-docs/luis-pintado-feverup/backend-test/1.0.0) of API and data from provider it should be mentioned here some moments, which can be fixed in the future:

+- Now it's possible to set starts_at later than ends_at.
+The application tries to get data from database that is not necessary.
+It's better to have validation request params for that reason.
+- Now in [reference of providers data](https://provider.code-challenge.feverup.com/api/events) 31st September 2021 may be found.
+But September has only 30 days.
+It's a bug on provider side.
+The behaviour of our web service that way should be discussed - here several possible attitudes could be implemented.
+- Small mistake in description of max_price field.
+Now it's 'Min price from all the available tickets'